eryxcoop/acvm-backend-plonky2/README.md

 ## Manual testing

 For some manual testing, the workflow is as follows: in the ```noir_example``` folder there's a Noir project.
 In the ```noir_example/src/main.nr``` file you can write the main function of any noir program you want to prove.
-The following explanation is similar to the official [Noir docs](https://noir-lang.org/docs/dev/getting_started/hello_noir/#execute-our-noir-program), but using the custom plonky2 backend.
+The following explanation is similar to the official [Noir docs](https://noir-lang.org/docs/dev/getting_started/hello_noir/#execute-our-noir-program), but using the custom plonky2 backend instead of barretenberg.

 1) From the ```noir_example``` directory run: ```../noir/target/debug/nargo execute witness-name```.
 This will execute the noir program through the nargo acvm, generating:
    * The ACIR circuit in ```target/noir_example.json```